cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     static toolName: string;
 }

-// Warning: (ae-missing-release-tag) "Color" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type Color = [number, number, number, number];

-// Warning: (ae-missing-release-tag) "ColorLUT" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ColorLUT = Array<Color>;